Pierce Street Historic District

-The Pierce Street Historic District is a residential historic district in Lynchburg, Virginia.
-The district consists of two blocks of Pierce Street, and one adjoining block each of Fillmore and Buchanan Streets.
-The area consists of mostly vernacular houses with some Folk Victorian and Craftsman styling.
+The Pierce Street Historic District is a residential historic district in Lynchburg, Virginia, United States.
+The district consists of two blocks of Pierce Street and one adjoining block each of Fillmore and Buchanan Streets.
+The area consists of mostly vernacular houses with some folk Victorian and Craftsman styling.
 Most of this housing stock was built before 1950.

-The neighborhood was developed as a small enclave of African-Americans which was otherwise surrounded by white neighborhoods.
-The area is notable for producing a number of significant African-American intellectuals, including Anne Spencer, a poet whose house (the Anne Spencer House) is separately listed on the National Register.
-Also located in the district is the Dr. Robert Walter Johnson House and Tennis Court.
+The neighborhood developed as a black residential district to the south of Lynchburg's business district.
+Several notable black intellectuals lived in the neighborhood, including Anne Spencer.

 The district was listed on the National Register of Historic Places in 2014.
+The designation was given based on the based on the National Register's criterion B "Properties that are associated with the lives of persons significant in our past."
+The Anne Spencer House and the Dr. Robert Walter Johnson House and Tennis Court are separately listed on the National Register.